A Deterministic Information Bottleneck Method for Clustering Mixed-Type Data: Hyperparameter Selection

-The proposed algorithm involves three key hyperparameters: $\beta$, $s$, and $\lambda$.
-The regularization parameter $\beta \geq 0$ balances relevance and compression.
-A higher $\beta$ emphasizes relevance, while lower values encourage compression.
-The optimal $\beta$ is typically determined by plotting $H(T)$ and $I(T,Y)$ against a range of $\beta$ values and selecting the point of largest curvature, a process detailed in \cite{strouse2019information}.
+The regularisation parameter \(\beta \geq 0\) balances relevance and compression, as shown in Expression \eqref{eq:dibclust}.
+Higher \(\beta\) values emphasise relevance, while lower values promote compression, with $\beta \rightarrow \infty$ corresponding to the Agglomerative IB algorithm for hierarchical clustering.
+In the original implementation of DIB for clustering \cite{strouse2017deterministic}, the optimal \(\beta\) was determined by plotting \(I(Y; T)\) against \(H(T)\) for various \(\beta\) values and selecting the value that corresponds to the point of maximum curvature on the curve \(I(Y; T) = f(H(T))\).

-Regarding bandwidth parameters $s$ and $\lambda$, they influence the trade-off between bias and variance in density estimation \cite{silverman1998dens}.
-Lower values can lead to limited dispersion of $p(y \mid x)$ across the unit interval, hence imposing the risk of any random initial cluster assignment being returned as the solution with no exploration of the space of possible partitions (this is analogous to the algorithm being trapped in local minima).
-To mitigate this, we use a selection process that enables users to specify the relative importance of variable types without directly setting bandwidth values.
-The resulting density estimator should strike a balance between smoothness and preserving information of high-density regions.
+Our proposed approach diverges significantly from that of \cite{strouse2017deterministic, strouse2019information}.
+Notably, while the original DIB algorithm used \(\beta\) as a model selection parameter to determine both the regularisation strength and the number of clusters, our method fixes the number of clusters to \(C\).
+However, the algorithm may still result in empty cluster, as it seeks to minimise \(H(T)\).

-Lastly, $\lambda$ is chosen to equalize the importance of continuous and categorical variables in $p(y \mid x)$.
-Evaluating kernel density estimators for both variable types allows for the determination of $\lambda$ such that their mean variances match.
-By default, equal weight is assigned to both variable types; users can adjust this weighting if necessary.
-Our method ensures a balanced consideration of variable types in the clustering process.
+To address this issue, we propose an adaptive approach for tuning \(\beta\), where \(\beta\) is updated at each iteration instead of being held constant.
+This dynamic adjustment ensures the smallest cluster is retained while maintaining a partition into \(C\) clusters, effectively applying just enough regularisation at each step, so as to ensure that no cluster is being dropped.
+The entropy term \(H(T)\) is thus used primarily to allow for imbalanced cluster sizes, as \(H(T)\) is maximised when cluster masses are equal (see Theorem \ref{thm:max_entropy} in \ref{appen1}).